Party14534/buildFromBat/README.md

 - **includeDirectory:** Denotes the project's include directories.
 Example: includeDirectory=C:\path\to\folder\include
 - **libraryDirectory:** Specifies directories containing project libraries.
 Example: libraryDirectory=C:\path\to\folder\lib
 - **library:** Identifies libraries utilized by the compiler during the build.
 Example: library=Gl
+- **exclude:** Identifies directories or files that should not be added to the build file.
+Example: exclude=build

 Using this format in the project.txt file ensures proper parsing and interpretation by BuildFromBat, allowing for clear and customizable project configurations.